 If you’ve ever tried Central Market’s Burgundy Walnut Bread and though it might be nice to make it at home, you’re in luck.
 This recipe is very close.
 With flavor coming from the onions, walnuts and walnut oil, it’s a step up from typical nut or onion bread.

 While I’ve been making this recipe for years, I never knew the source.
 Recently, Mary posted it and said it was from “Beard on Bread” where it’s credited to Jane Grigson.
-On her blog, One Perfect Bite, Mary makes the full batch, but I usually halve it and make two small loaves.
+On her blog, One Perfect Bite, Mary makes the full batch.
+However, I usually halve the walnut bread and make two small loaves.